palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 ![Link to GIF]

-While the browser is nice, we imagine there are journalist who may just want all of this data in one CSV they can load into Access, Navicat, Excel or their preferred tool and do analysis from there.
-For those folks, we created a Django management command that will export the three CSVs all the associated summaries, expenditures and contributions.
-You can use your favorite tool to query California campaign finance data.
+While the browser is nice, we imagine there are journalists who just want this data in a CSV they can load into Access, Navicat, Excel or their preferred tool and do analysis from there.
+For those folks, we created a Django management command that will export the campaign-browser data into three CSVs with all the associated summaries, expenditures and contributions.

 ```bash
 $ python manage.py exportcalaccesscampaignfinance